-Congratulations to Talisk who have been nominated in Live Act of the Year sponsored by Greentrax Recordings in the MG ALBA Scots Trad Music Awards 2018.
+Congratulations to Talisk who have been nominated in Album of the Year sponsored by Birnam CD, Live Act of the Year sponsored by Greentrax Recordings in the MG ALBA Scots Trad Music Awards 2019.
+Vote here!
 Vote now!

 We asked Mohsen Amini of Talisk the following questions.

 Tell us about yourself